Medical Cannabis and AnxietyElisa Blasi

 Oprah has suffered Anxiety since her early 20yrs.
 She is a highly functioning person, but her quality of life is severely compromised.

 Oprah was unable to socialise with her friends and family, her sleep quality was poor, and her “nerves were frazzled.”
 The anxiety was leading her to overeat in order to cope and have some joy in her life.
 Oprah works in a high-stress corporate role and her career is extremely important to her.
 However, her anxiety was starting to impact her career where previously the anxiety was manageable in her work life.
 She sensed that she was losing respect from her colleagues and employees.
-She was suffering from debilitating panic attacks to the point where she was avoiding meetings and even holidays with family that she had already purchased.
+She was suffering from debilitating panic attacks to the point where she was avoiding meetings and even holidays with her family that she had already purchased.
 She hid her anxiety from everyone, but cracks were starting to show.
 Oprah wanted to try CBD as well as therapy but had been avoiding therapy as the thought of opening up to a therapist was too scary.
 Oprah had heard of reports of anxiety being treated successfully with Medicinal Marijuana so she had sourced some of her own and found it works well for her.
 She used illegally sourced “CBD” oil and vapourised flower bud as required.

 Oprah’s previous medications have included Paroxetine, Mirtazepine, Cymbalta, Fluoxetine, and Sertraline.
 Her current medication is Venlafaxine.
 She also gets expensive massages each week to try to relax her neck and shoulder muscles.